Course - Socio-technical Enabled Crime - IMT4128

 Examination Form

-There are two mandatory assignments in the course that are graded pass/fail.
-The labs can be done individually or in groups.
-The labs have to be completed before the student can had in the term paper.
+There are two mandatory assignments and seminars in the course that will be graded pass/fail.
+The presents and written assignment can be done individually or in groups of 2.
+The attendance and written reports from the seminars have to be completed/passed before the student can hand in the final term paper.

-There are no exams in the course only a term paper.
+There are no exams in the course and the students need to submit a final term paper.
 The term paper is a socio-technical root cause analysis of a cyber crime incident or phenomenon.
-The term paper should be a maximum of 5000 words and should use academic principles for citations and references.
+The term paper should be a maximum of 5000 words and should use academic principles and comply with standards for citations and references.
+The term paper should be done individually but special permission can be granted for two students to work together on a term paper.

 Specific conditions